thorn5011/TheByteDungeon/_posts/projects/ctf/2025-01-26-writeup-htb-factory.md

 - the slave address is 0x52 (82 in decimal)
 - "laptop-2" take care of the CRC.
 - we need to configure "coils" with a modbus command
-- we want the water to flow out since the sensor are messed up, so we *probably* want to use:
+- we want the water to flow out since the sensors are messed up, so we *probably* want to set:
 	- manual_mode_control -> manual_mode = 1
 	- cutoff_in -> stop_in = 1
 	- out_valve -> out_valve = 1